anyaevostinar/anyaevostinar.github.io/classes/201-w24/prep-java.md

 * 1.1-1.7 (things you can skim: Array, switch, Boolean Operators)

 ## Checks
-You should complete the reading check on Moodle.
+You should complete the reading checks embedded in the reading assignment on Moodle.